-Welcome to the Houlton lab!
-Please explore the links for information about our research activities and achievements.
+Welcome to the Houlton lab webpage.
+Please explore the links for news on our research activities and achievements.
 Please feel free to contact Ben at bzhoulton ‘at’ ucdavis ‘dot’ edu with any queries.

 Houlton group, 2015-2016.
 Left to right: Pawlok Dass, Scott Mitchell, Katy Dynarski, Rebecca Walker, Benjamin Houlton, Eriko Murata, Rafaela Lins

 - 12/16, Ben appeared on MSNBC "All In with Chris Hayes" to discuss Climate Change, Trump, and the need to push the dial beyond politics and into solutions.
 Watch the segement"here"

 - 11/16, The Houlton lab and collaborators in China have published new approaches to visualizing changes in the global nitrogen cycle from pre-industrial to modern times here.
 This research shows how nitrogen fertilizers to grow food are polluting the air and water systems and causing global climate change in industrialized nations; whereas large areas of the planet - particularly much of Africa and S. America - continue to suffer from inadequate access to nitrogen fertilizers for food production.